Tom Kerridge: 'Fish and chips on Brighton beach can be every bit as magical as a Michelin three-star restaurant' - Country Life

 Tom Kerridge, one of Britain's top chefs, is the guest on this week's Country Life podcast.

 Tom Kerridge is one of Britain’s best-loved chefs.
-In 2005, after years spent working at some of finest restaurants in London and the Cotswolds under the likes of Gary Rhodes, he took over The Hand and Flowers pub in Marlow, Buckinghamshire.
+In 2005, after years spent working at some of finest restaurants in London and the Cotswolds under the likes of Gary Rhodes, he took over The Hand and Flowers pub in Marlow, Buckinghamshire, which in 2012 became the first pub to be awarded two Michelin stars.
+Since then, he’s gone on to open two more dining spots in Marlow: the Coach (one Michelin star) and the Butcher’s Tap and Grill.

-He quickly earned a Michelin star, a glowing reputation and a high profile which opened up opportunities in television, where he’s been a familiar sight for many years.
+His reputation and high profile has opened up opportunities in television, where he’s been a familiar sight for many years.
 His latest show, Tom Kerridge’s More Sunday Lunch, which appears on The Food Network from January 15, 2024.

-Tom speaks to Country Life’s James Fisher about his life as a chef and restauranteur, but also shares his passionate views on farming, the countryside, and the restaurant industry as a whole.
+Speaking to James Fisher on the Country Life podcast, Tom discusses his life in food and beyond.
+Growing up on an estate in Gloucester, in a single-parent family, it was learning to cook after school for his brother that first inspired him to get involved with food, he says.
+‘It was my first sense as a teenager, of going, “actually, the practicality of doing something, with an end result, and doing something with your hands and physically being involved with something is better than just sitting in a lesson and remembering things'”.

+The discussion moves on to the general state of hospitality in the country, as well as briefly touching on the price of food.

 - Listen to Country Life podcast on Apple Podcasts